si618/AtcDemo/README.md

 - Figure out why SQLite is throwing an error (or wait for WebAssembly package)
 - Azure Pipelines or GitHub Actions for builds and deployment (dockerise server)
 - Add descriptions for ATC Level and DDD Administration Route codes
+- Add units of measurement for DefinedDailyDose to ATC.json
 - Unit and browser tests